About Us

 Workshops have been a central activity of the Centre since its inception; there are regular poetry and prose workshops plus screenwriting, memoir and life writing.
 Literary talks are also a regular activity where recently, London agent Jo Unwin, revealed the secrets of getting published to a large attendance.
 Also multi award nominated crime novelist William Ryan (originally from Limerick) conducted a workshop at the Centre on developing characters for the novel.

-Our flagship monthly literary gathering On The Nail takes place in Chez le Fab, Arthur’s Quay Park on the first Tuesday of every month and regularly draws a large audience.
-The gathering comprises of guest readers, and an open-mic for anyone who wishes to read their own work.
-The LWC is also committed to promoting creativity in music and The Acoustic Club takes place in Charlie Malone’s Bar, Wolfe Tone Street, every Thursday night.
+Our flagship monthly literary gathering On The Nail has been discontinued for the near future, it is hoped to reconstitute again shortly as it regularly drew a large audience.
+The gathering comprised of guest readers, and an open-mic for anyone who wishes to read their own work.
+The LWC is also committed to promoting creativity in music and The Acoustic Club takes place in the Record Room, The Commercial Bar, 46/47 Catherine Street, the third Tuesday of every month.

 Books